Employer ordered to pay €34,000 due to flawed redundancy procedure

 - Give the employee(s) an option to be accompanied at the meetings

 - Consider offering a right to appeal the redundancy decision.

-For further information on redundancy, the SFA have a useful guideline on our website of contact Ciara McGuone on 01 605 1668 or firstname.lastname@example.org with further queries.
+For further information on redundancy, consult the SFA guideline or contact Ciara McGuone, SFA Executive, on 016 05 1668 or email@example.com.